Putin To Russian Military: 'Prepare A Symmetrical Response' To U.S. Missile Test

 "This test is a tangible demonstration of that commitment," he said.
 "Because the U.S. has adhered to the INF Treaty previously, U.S. efforts to develop new capability are just getting started."

 A deadly explosion at a missile test facility in Russia's arctic northwest has led to questions about Moscow's capabilities.
-Scientists there are believed to have been testing what NATO has code named "Skyfall," a 9M730 Burevestnick cruise missile propelled by a small nuclear reactor that would give it a nearly limitless flying range.
+Scientists there are believed to have been testing what NATO has code named "Skyfall," a 9M730 Burevestnik cruise missile propelled by a small nuclear reactor that would give it a nearly limitless flying range.
 At least five scientists were killed, radiation levels spiked nearby and several radiation detectors subsequently went offline.

 Putin said that Russia was forced to develop new weapons ever since the Bush administration formally pulled out of the Anti-Ballistic Missile Treaty in 2002.